 The aspects of social support measured in YITS include three aspects of the original model and are classified under the broad category of assistance-related provisions.
 They are reliable alliance (the assurance that others can be counted upon for practical help), attachment (emotional closeness) and guidance (advice or information).
-These aspects are most directly related to problem solving within the context of stress.
+These aspects are most directly related to problem-solving within the context of stress.
 Two items were proposed to measure each of these aspects for a total of six items.
-All respondents who were in the YITS 15 Year-old Reading cohort were eligible to receive the social support questions.
+All respondents in cycle 4 were eligible to receive the social support questions.

-6.5.2 Model Validity
+6.3.2 Model Validity

-No strong differences were found between the factor loadings on the English and the French samples and all of the proposed items were kept.
-The items that make up the factor, their description and their factor loadings are provided below.
+No strong differences were found between the factor loadings on the English and the French samples for either the 15-year-old Reading Cohort or the 18-20 year-old Cohort and all of the proposed items were kept.
+The items that make up the factor, their description and their factor loadings for both the 15-year-old Reading Cohort and the 18-20 year-old Cohort are provided below.